 For other companies that recycle these items, please visit King County’s What Do I Do With website.

-There are drop-off bins for household alkaline batteries located at City Hall and the Redmond Public Library.
-Batteries are also collected at the City Special Collection Events.
+There are drop-off bins for household alkaline batteries located at City Hall and the City Special Collection Events.

 Back to top

-Compact Florescent Light Bulbs (CFLs) and Fluorescent Tubes contain toxic substances and are not allowed in the garbage.
-Some stores have bins for CFL’s recycling (such as Bartell Drugs or Home Depot– call to confirm before visiting).
+Compact Fluorescent Light Bulbs (CFLs) and Fluorescent Tubes contain toxic substances and are not allowed in the garbage.
+To find a fluorescent bulb/tube recycling location, visit Light Recycle or call 1-877-592-2972.

 Unwanted medicines pose a risk to people’s safety when stored in homes and can pollute the environment when improperly disposed.
 A significant amount of medicine goes unused; an estimated total of 10 to 33 percent of medicines sold.
 Medicines in the home were responsible for 85 percent of accidental poisoning deaths in Washington in 2006.
 Many involved young children and the elderly.
 The abuse of prescription pain relievers, stimulants, and other medicines is also a growing problem in our communities.